 A monitoring method according to the invention can also determine the duration of the content display.
-For example, the duration of the content display can be determined as the amount of time that the computer program for displaying the content executed, as indicated by time stamps- 55 ascertainable, for example, using a method that exists as part of the Java language-associated with a predefined beginning and end of execution of the program.
+For example, the duration of the content display can be determined as the amount of time that the computer program for displaying the 60 content executed, as indicated by time stamps-ascertainable, for example, using a method that exists as part of the Java language-associated with a predefined beginning and end of execution of the program.

-In one embodiment of the invention, a monitoring method monitors the position of the content on a display screen 60 while the content is being displayed.
+In one embodiment of the invention, a monitoring method 65 monitors the position of the content on a display screen while the content is being displayed.
 The position is evaluated to produce monitoring information regarding the display of the content.
-Such evaluation can be accomplished, for example, by further obtaining information regarding the position of one or more other images on the display screen, 65 after the corners 401a, 401b, 401c and 401d are invalidated, and comparing the position of the content to the position of the one or more other images.
+Such evaluation can be accomplished, for example, by further obtaining information regarding the position of one or more other images on the display screen, and comparing the position of the content to the position of the one or more other images.